The Rainbow Proportion

 The next step is the big step.
 We square the circle by circumference, not by surface area, which is an essential difference, and thus we create a circle with circumference 36 (9), this means that the radii of the two circles with circumferences 40 (10) and 36 (9), also stand in the ratio 10 : 9.

-This ratio holds for every circle squared by circumference (not area!), in our system: this square’s diagonal is equal to the diameter of its circumscribed circle, which circle relates to the original circle as 10 : 9
+This ratio holds for every circle squared by circumference (not area!), in our system: this square’s diagonal is equal to the diameter of its circumscribed circle, a circle that relates to the original circle as 10 : 9

 These two circles can be seen as part of a sequence of evenly spaced concentric circles, with radii : 1, 2, 3 …..
 9, 10, 11……..18,19, 20.